Mjz86/String/README.md

 # why not 30byte default sso in my main 32byte object?
 * my earlier design,  it has all of the benefits of the msin string,  they can be converted to each other very easily , and i may add it.
-* this is more similar to fbstring,  because the sso is very big in both of them.
+* the `packed_string`  is more similar to fbstring and the standard clang string,  because the sso is very big in both of them and both check for it with more branches.
+* my main string however is more like the standard gcc implementation in its layout.
 * i may add another type called `packed_string`  , because why not have both if they can be in different headers?  ( if i go down this path,  i will be certain that 8 is the most encodings that a string may have).
-* this has half the object size as the  `implace_string<30>` , but with the cost of one extra branch in all const view paths.
+* the  `packed_string` has half the object size as the  `implace_string<30>` , but with the cost of one extra branch in all const view paths.
-* this does allow for stack buffer optimization ( = tunable sso ) and all the other optimizations , its just a bit trickier, mostly more code to write.
+* the `packed_string`  does allow for stack buffer optimization ( = tunable sso ) and all the other optimizations , its just a bit trickier, mostly more code to write.
-* move convertions and pure-sharing( by ref count ) from this type to `implace_string<31>` should  never allocate because the heap layout of them are the same ( and the sso buffers match)  , and the heap buffer csn also be shared between packed snd non packed types.
+* move convertions and pure-sharing( by ref count ) from the `packed_string`  type to `implace_string<31>` should  never allocate because the heap layout of them are the same ( and the sso buffers match)  , and the heap buffer can also be shared between packed snd non packed types.
-* the integration of this type would be easy if necessary,  and this would  probably be just a way to store a string without a big object,  but the main one and its wrappers would be for passing strings around.
+* the integration of the `packed_string`  type would be easy if necessary,  and this would  probably be just a way to store a string without a big object,  but the main one and its wrappers would be for passing strings around.
-* the only questions to ask now is , is it worth integrating and writing this? is the loss of potential for more encodings acceptable ?
+* the only questions to ask now is , is it worth integrating and writing the `packed_string` ? is the loss of potential for more encodings acceptable ?
-- the earlier design was like this :
+- the earlier design (= `packed_string` )was like this :

 ```